MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.md

 The guidance in this article only applies to Windows Server 2016 with Desktop Experience, unless you're using it as a desktop replacement for end-users.
 As of Windows Server 2019, the configurations in this article are actually the default settings in the OS.

-As you read, you'll see each service sorted into the following categories:
+Each service is sorted into the following categories:

 - **Should Disable**, which means you should disable this service and not use it to make your system more secure.

 - **OK to Disable**, which means that while you don't have to disable this service for security reasons, you can still safely do so if you don't need it.

 - **Do Not Disable**, which means disabling this service impacts essential system functions or prevents specific roles or features from working as intended.
-You must keep this service enabled at all times.
+You must always keep this service enabled.

 - **(No guidance)**, for some services, the impact of disabling hasn’t been fully evaluated, so it’s recommended to leave them at their default configuration.

 You can configure your Windows devices and servers to disable selected services by using Security Templates in Group Policies or by running PowerShell cmdlets.
 In some cases, this guide describes specific Group Policy settings you can change to disable services directly.